RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Consistent-Network-Device-Naming.md

 Just add `net.ifnames=0 biosdevname=0` to your existing options keeping what you already have there.

-After modifying the file, execute `grub-update` and then reboot.
+After modifying the file, execute `update-grub` and then reboot.
 After that, your wireless interface cards will be named again as always (wlan0, wlan1, etc.) and you'll be able to make them work with `airgeddon`.